xlab-uiuc/acto/docs/port.md

                                             }
                                         ],
                                         "default": null,
-                                        "description": "The container name of the operator in the operator pod", "title": "Operator Container Name"
+                                        "description": "The container name of the operator in the operator pod, required if there are multiple containers in the operator pod", "title": "Operator Container Name"
                                     },
                                     "namespace": {